dbvisel/canvasdemo/README.md

 Still images are generated with a build step: _npm run make-images_, which screenshots all the images and puts them in _/public/images_.

+## Rework

+- add concept of spine, how to implement this?
+- show edges in walk mode

 ## Issues

  - Throbbers aren't wonderful.